astral-sh/ruff/README.md

 #### [`convention`](#convention)

-Whether to use Google-style or Numpy-style conventions when detecting docstring sections.
-By default, conventions will be inferred from the available sections.
+Whether to use Google-style or NumPy-style conventions or the PEP257 defaults when analyzing docstring sections.

 **Default value**: `None`